Siger Tower

 "Siger" derives its name from the traditional customary hat for brides in Lampung's culture.
 The tower is colored yellow and red, representing the golden color of the bride's traditional hat.
 The tower is also in the form of a crown and consists of nine series which symbolizes the nine languages of Lampung.
 The building is also decorated with Tapis, the traditional Lampung cloth.

 It was inaugurated by the governor of Lampung province, Sjachroedin Z.P.
 At the opening, the governor entered the tower together with ambassadors from Croatia, Sri Lanka, Japan, Palestine, Afghanistan, Singapore, the Philippines, the family of Sultan Banten and Sultan Kanoman Cirebon.

-The inauguration of the siger tower was marked by pressing the sirens, singnibg the inscriptions, and releasing the doves to the accompaniment of the Mars Lampung song Sang Bumi Ruwa Jurai by the Music Corps (Korsik) Lampung Provincial Government, Ny.
+The inauguration of the Siger Tower was marked by pressing the sirens, signing the inscriptions, and releasing the doves to the accompaniment of the Mars Lampung song Sang Bumi Ruwa Jurai by the Music Corps (Korsik) Lampung Provincial Government, Ny.
 Truly Sjachrroedin cut a string of jasmine at the entrance of six-story tower building.